 UMFK offers a solid foundation to prepare students for graduate education along with hands-on experience and proper resources which help to lead into a profession.
 My senior research project and thesis, as well as other coursework were great stepping stones to prepare me for what graduate school would look like and it gave me a glimpse into what a career in Biology would entail as well.
 In addition, UMFK also has excellent professors who are outstanding assets to furthering a career.

 [Animal Care Techs] basically care for the mice and ship them out to research facilities or people looking to perform research on different strains of mice.
 So basically handling mice to make sure they are ready to be shipped out.
-I think that the way that UMFK had basically taught me to manage my time, how to be organised, and really important with being sterile with my technique was a big help in landing the job.
+I think that the way that UMFK had basically taught me to manage my time, how to be organized, and really important with being sterile with my technique was a big help in landing the job.

 The small class sizes not only ensures that you get to ask questions and spend one on one time with the professors, but the professors get to know you personally and will recommend you for jobs and tell you about the many opportunities for you out in the world.